ACV = Stroke, is a cerebral vascular disease.

 - The loss of strength or paralysis of one side of the body.

 - Difficulty swallowing

-There are several risk factors for ischemic stroke, such as hypertension, cardiovascular disease , high cholesterol, smoking, diabetes or overweight.
+Several risk factors for ischemic strokes include hypertension, cardiovascular disease, high cholesterol, smoking, diabetes, and overweight.

 The diagnosis of ischemic stroke can be made by analyzing the patient’s symptoms or by imaging tests such as computed tomography or magnetic resonance imaging.